 Value investing: value investors search for companies that they believe are undervalued by the market, and therefore expect their share price to increase.
-One of the favoured techniques is to buy companies with low price to earnings (P/E) ratios.
+One of the favored techniques is to buy companies with low price to earnings (P/E) ratios.

 Growth investing: growth investors search for companies they believe have strong growth potential.
 Their earnings are expected to grow at an above-average rate compared to the rest of the market, and therefore there is an expectation that their share prices will increase in value.

 PE or price-to-earnings: is calculated by dividing the current share price by its earnings per share.
 A high PE ratio indicates that investors expect strong earnings growth in the future, although a (temporary) collapse in earnings can also lead to a high PE ratio.
 Forward PE typically is based on either projected earnings for the following 12 months or the next full-year fiscal period.